md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * AI Education & Talent Development
 * Innovation & Startup Collaboration

 The long-term vision of BAPIL is to contribute to a future where policymaking and innovation in Bangladesh are supported by trustworthy, transparent, ethical, and evidence-based AI systems.
-Through research, collaboration, and capacity building, the initiative aims to foster responsible AI adoption while promoting sustainable national development and technological advancement.
+Through research, collaboration, and capacity building, the initiative aims to foster responsible AI adoption while promoting sustainable national development and technological advancement [1, 5, 6, 7, 15, 21, 24, 74, 75].

 This document serves as a conceptual and research framework intended to stimulate discussion, collaboration, and strategic thinking regarding the role of Artificial Intelligence in shaping Bangladesh’s future.
 The contents of this white paper are intended for research, educational, and policy discussion purposes and do not represent any official government position.